Cobalt Blue Tarantula Care

 When shopping for substrate, look for organic, pesticide-free, chemical-free products without any other additives.
 Make sure you are reading your labels.

-A mix of coco fiber or soil with peat moss will make for the perfect environment for these tropical rainforest dwellers.
+A mix of coconut husk or soil with peat moss will make for the perfect environment for these tropical rainforest dwellers.

 Give them at least 8 inches of substrate for burrowing.
 There can never be too much since this is how they thrive out in the wild.